H2O Global News | Blog

 • Dishwashers

-Each of these sources contributes to the volume of grey water that can potentially be reused within the home or garden.
-For instance, water from a shower can be redirected to irrigate plants, reducing the overall water consumption.
+Each source contributes to the volume of grey water that can be reused within the home or garden.
+For instance, water from a shower can be redirected to irrigate plants, reducing water consumption.

 Benefits of Using Grey Water